3kW solar panel systems: an expert guide

 If they’re properly maintained, they can far exceed manufacturer warranties – but most suppliers won’t help you with this endeavour.

 That’s one of the ways where we’re different.
-Sunsave Plus comes with the Sunsave Guarantee, which includes 24/7 monitoring and maintenance, free replacement parts, downtime cover, and insurance provided by Aviva.
+Sunsave Plus comes with the Sunsave Guarantee, which includes 24/7 monitoring and maintenance, free replacement parts (including a battery and inverter), and downtime cover.
+Your system will also be insured by Aviva against damage, fire and theft.

 What size solar panel system do I need to run a three-bedroom house?